School trips overseas and exchanges

-This guidance provides resources, advice, and recommended good practice for schools taking overseas trips.
+This guidance provides resources, advice and best practice for schools taking overseas trips.

 Level of compliance Main audience Other